kata-containers/kata-containers/tools/osbuilder/README.md

 3. When generating an image, the initrd is extracted to obtain the base rootfs for the image.

+CentOS is the default distro for building the rootfs, to use a different one, you can set `DISTRO=<your_distro>`.
+For example `make USE_DOCKER=true DISTRO=ubuntu rootfs` will make Ubuntu rootfs using Docker.

 ### Rootfs creation

 This section shows how to build a basic rootfs using the default distribution.